Aspen Snowmass Ski Mountain Information

 More Information on Aspen Highlands

-Home of the ESPN Winter X Games through 2012 (an unprecedented run of eleven consecutive years), Buttermilk is also widely regarded as the place for beginners and families to cruise wide, rolling trails.
+Home of the ESPN Winter X Games, Buttermilk is also widely regarded as the place for beginners and families to cruise wide, rolling trails.
 Olympians, X games champs and other park kids brave the giant features in the legendary terrain park.
 JUST ADDED...a high-speed quad up Tiehack.

 More Information on Buttermilk Mountain

 Too massive to be adequately explored in a single day, Snowmass demands repeat trips.
 And who wouldn't want to revisit over 3,000 acres of cruisers, steeps, terrain parks and halfpipes, splayed upon a Rocky Mountain massif with a vertical drop of 4,406 feet?
 With 21 lifts and 94 trails, Snowmass defies belief.